PradipSD/Work_Organizer/README.md

 - **Edit Modal:**
   - The modal allows users to edit existing notes.
 It contains fields for modifying the title and description of the selected note.

+# Releases

+🚀 **No releases published yet.**

+## How to Contribute

+If you would like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
+Your contributions are highly appreciated!

+## Changelog

+- **Version 1.0.0 (Initial Release)**
+  - Basic functionality for adding, editing, and deleting notes.
+  - Responsive design for various devices.
+  - Bootstrap styling for a clean user interface.
+  - Data table integration using DataTables jQuery plugin.
+  - Notifications for successful note operations.

+## Future Plans

+- Implement additional features based on user feedback.
+- Enhance security measures, including user authentication.
+- Improve overall user experience and accessibility.

+Your feedback and contributions are essential for the improvement of this project!